 Mood Beta and Seasonalities in Stock Returns

-Existing research has documented cross-sectional seasonality of stock returns—the periodic outperformance of certain stocks during calendar month, weekday, or pre-holiday periods.
-A model in which stocks differ in their sensitivities to investor mood explains these effects and implies other seasonal patterns.
-We find that relative performance across stocks during past high or low mood months and weekdays tends to recur/reverse in periods with congruent/non-congruent mood.
-Furthermore, stocks with higher sensitivities to aggregate mood—higher mood betas—subsequently earn higher/lower returns during high/low mood periods, including those induced by Daylight Saving Time changes, weather conditions and anticipation of major holidays.
+Existing research has documented cross-sectional seasonality of stock returns—the periodic outperformance of certain stocks during the same calendar months or weekdays.
+A model in which assets differ in their sensitivities to investor mood explains these effects and implies other seasonal patterns.
+We find that relative performance across individual stocks or stock portfolios during past high or low mood months and weekdays tends to recur/reverse in periods with congruent/noncongruent mood.
+Furthermore, assets with higher sensitivities to aggregate mood—higher mood betas—subsequently earn higher/lower returns during high/low mood periods, including those induced by Daylight Saving Time changes, weather conditions and anticipation of major holidays.

 JEL Classification: G02, G11, G12, G14

 Suggested Citation: Suggested Citation